DiligentGraphics/DiligentEngine/README.md

 Your Linux environment needs to be set up for c++ development.
 If it already is, make sure your c++ tools are up to date as Diligent Engine uses modern c++ features (clang 10 or later is recommended).

-:warning: gcc 9, 10 and 11 seemingly produce invalid binary code in release configurations that causes crash on startup.
-Use gcc 7 or 8 or clang.
+:warning: gcc 9 and above seemingly produces invalid binary code with O2 and O3 optimization levels.
+To avoid crashes, optimization level is downgraded to O1 in release configurations.
+It is recommended to use clang or gcc 7 or 8.

 You may need to install the following packages: